wikimedia/wpt-reporter/README.md

 # wpt-reporter

 Collect browser metrics using WebPageTest and choose how to report it.
-We wrap the functionality of the https://github.com/marcelduran/webpagetest-api and collect the most important metrics from the (giant) result JSON and report it as/to CSV/JSON/Graphite/statsv.
+We wrap the functionality of the [WebPageTest API](https://github.com/marcelduran/webpagetest-api) and collect the most important metrics from the (giant) result JSON and report it as/to CSV/JSON/Graphite/statsv.

+We use it at Wikimedia to collect metrics, you can check our Grafana graphs [here](https://grafana.wikimedia.org/dashboard/db/webpagetest).

+## What extra do you get by using the reporter instead of the NodeJS API directly?
+Two things extra for us: We use text files with the configuration for all the runs, where we replace placeholders with environment variables so that we can reuse the scripts for different locations/browsers etc. In the script files you can write a key like <%WPT_ORG_WPT_KEY> and set a environment variable *WPT_ORG_WPT_KEY* that will replace the placeholder.

+We also added functionality to send metrics to Statsv, an internal API to get statistics into Graphite.

 ## Install